Lay3rLabs/TrustGraph/PLAN.md

 # The Plan

-- Double check encoding / decoding
 - Make frontend for proposals / approval
-- Swap statement for proposal schema id, and like for approval
 - Clean up configs, and make consistent
 - Add Gov Paper